YottaDB/YDBDoc/ProgGuide/commands.rst

 * Long ZWRITE format records can be loaded.
 * ZWRITE as applied to local variables and ZSHOW "V" are conceptually similar, with two differences:

-  * ZWRITE allows the use of `patterns <./langfeat.html#pattern-match-operator>`_ to specify variables and subscripts to display whereas ZSHOW "V" applies to all local variables.
+  * ZWRITE allows the use of :ref:`patterns <pattern-match-op>` to specify variables and subscripts to display whereas ZSHOW "V" applies to all local variables.
   * ZSHOW "V" optionally allows the output to be directed to a global or local variable, whereas ZWRITE always directs its output to the current output device.

+.. _zwrite-format-alias-vars:

 +++++++++++++++++++++++++++++++++++
 ZWRITE Format for Alias Variables